Financial guarantee (student sponsorship)

 This form needs to be completed in the language of the city where the student will register:

 For your convenience, you can find bilingual versions of the form hereunder.
 However do not fill them out as these forms will not be accepted in lieu of the single language version.

-If the sponsor resides in the United Kingdom, he/she can submit the financial guarantee form either in person - by appointment only - at the Embassy of Belgium in London (the honorary consulates of Belgium in the United Kingdom have no competence in this matter) or by mail.
+If the sponsor resides in the United Kingdom, he/she can submit the financial guarantee form either in person at the Embassy of Belgium in London (the honorary consulates of Belgium in the United Kingdom have no competence in this matter) or by post.
 The following supporting documents should be submitted as proof of identity and solvency: